Latest developments in anthroposophic-based care for the closing years of life

 Palliative care nursing

 Pippa White is a freelance palliative nurse with additional training in anthroposophical nursing care.
-Based in Melbourne, she teaches home-based treatments for parents of young children and offers anthroposophical nursing treatments, as well as end-of-life nursing support.
+Based near Melbourne, Victoria, she teaches home-based treatments for parents of young children and offers anthroposophical nursing treatments, as well as end-of-life nursing support.
 She regularly offers workshops with Rev. Cheryl Nekvapil (Melbourne) or Irmheld Kleinhanz (Coffs Harbour) (lockdowns-allowing) on how to approach death and dying with a spiritual perspective.

 You can listen to Pippa talk about her work here.

-Educational people about ageing and palliative care.
+Educating people about ageing and palliative care.

 Educating people about the art of ageing and the need for a new culture of care is a major impulse this year, with a focus on nurse education, home and post-death care workshops and training in how medical practitioners work with priests at this sacred threshold of death.